travis-ci/docs-travis-ci-com/user/cron-jobs.md

 Cron job builds use the same notification settings as normal push builds.

-If this feature is enabled for your repository, there is a "Cron Jobs" settings tab on your Travis CI page.
+You can setup cron jobs from the "Cron Jobs" settings tab on your Travis CI page.

 ![settings page with cron section](/images/cron-section.png "settings page with cron section")